Belle's Magical World: The Broken Wing

-Belle and Beast arrange to have lunch together again, but an injured bird accidentally flies into Belle's room, and she forgets her arrangement, instead paying more attention to the bird.
-Beast discovers this, and flies into a rage, as he has a strong dislike for birds, trying to catch the bird, but he trips over Cogsworth and hits his head hard on the floor.
-This strips him of his hatred for birds, but his selfishness remains, driving him to lock the bird in a cage and demand that he sing for him when he pleases, but the obviously saddened and frightened bird refuses.
+Belle and the Beast arrange to have lunch together, but an injured bird flies into Belle's room.
+She forgets their arrangement, instead paying more attention to the bird.
+The Beast discovers this, and flies into a rage, as he has a strong dislike for birds.
+When he tries to catch it, he trips over Cogsworth and hits his head on the floor.
+He gains a liking of singing birds, but his selfishness remains, driving him to put the bird in a cage and demand that it sing for him when he wants, but it refuses.

-Meanwhile, Cogsworth feels he is losing control over his staff, and demands their respect with harsh treatment.
-In the meantime, Belle convinces Beast to release the bird once its wing is cured.
-But the bird, still too weak, begins to fall, and Beast rushes to rescue it.
-In the process, Cogsworth falls from the West Wing balcony and into the garden.
-He is unhurt, and learns that you cannot demand respect, but you can earn it by giving it.
-Belle and Beast make amends, and Beast learns to treat people and animals with respect, compassion and attention.
+Cogsworth thinks that he is losing control over his staff and demands respect with harsh treatment.
+Belle convinces the Beast to release the bird once its wing is cured.
+The bird, still too weak, begins to fall and the Beast rushes to rescue it.
+In the process, Cogsworth falls from the West Wing balcony into the garden.
+The Beast learns to treat anyone with respect, compassion and attention, while Cogsworth learns that he cannot demand respect, but he can earn it.